MCP Server FAQ

 Connection & transport

-Can I use the HTTP endpoint directly without MCP?
+Can I use the endpoint directly without an MCP client?

 Accuracy, YMYL, and methodology